ljo/exist-tei-graphing/README.md

 ## Overview
-We combine parts of the TEI namesdates module, like
-<listPerson> and <listOrg> with relations in
-<listRelation> elements to create graphs of relations
-between persons (cast and non-cast) and orgs or interaction on stage (cast only) sociograms.
+We combine parts of the TEI namesdates module, like &lt;listPerson&gt; and &lt;listOrg&gt; with relations in &lt;listRelation&gt; elements to create graphs of relations between persons (cast and non-cast) and orgs or interaction on stage (cast only) sociograms.

 ### Personal/organisational relations
-Every <person> or <org> element can have zero to many relations based on IDREF.
+Every &lt;person&gt; or &lt;org&gt; element can have zero to many relations based on IDREF.

-if 'svg' (SVG) is used as output type we differentiate between persons and organisations in the graphs by making the <person> nodes elliptic and the <org> ones rectangular.
+if "svg" (SVG) is used as output type we differentiate between persons and organisations in the graphs by making the &lt;person&gt; nodes elliptic and the &lt;org&gt; ones rectangular.

 Similarily cast persons have a solid node outline while non-cast persons have a dashed outline.
-This is based on the @type attribute on the outmost ancestor <listPerson> elements.
+This is based on the @type attribute on the outmost ancestor &lt;listPerson&gt; elements.

-We have followed the default of three <relation>
+We have followed the default of three &lt;relation&gt;
 @type values “personal”, “social”, and “other”.
 These are represented by dashed, solid, and dotted edges respectively.